MOLLYMOOK Beach's Hailey D'Ombrain continues to prove why many have her pegged for greatness in the sporting arena later in life.

 The fact that she's only been training for the sport for close to six months, makes her recent results in gymnastics even more impressive.

-"I first competed in the local competition in Nowra and the regionals schools competition, also held in Nowra, where I placed third in vault and fourth overall," she said.
+"I first competed in the local competition at Nowra and the regionals schools competition, also held at Nowra, where I placed third in vault and fourth overall," she said.

 "Here I competed in a range of disciplines for the overall competition, including floor, bars, beam and vault."

-From here, the Ulladulla High School student qualified for the state title in Newcastle.
+From here, the Ulladulla High School student qualified for the state title at Newcastle.